-Songwriter John Ondrasik -better known by his stage-name as Five for Fighting- performed live on the Sean Hannity Show Monday to bring awareness to the ongoing crisis occurring in Afghanistan, with countless Americans and their allies stuck behind enemy lines.
+Songwriter John Ondrasik performed live on the Sean Hannity Show last year to bring awareness to the ongoing crisis occurring in Afghanistan, with countless Americans and their allies stuck behind enemy lines.

 “Like all Americans, I was stunned and horrified at the images of falling bodies from planes, mothers handing babies over walls, and terrified Afghans being crushed to death at checkpoints due to our precipitous withdrawal from Afghanistan.
 I am deeply troubled by the plight of Afghan women forced to live under the return of Taliban rule and felt great sadness when reading a story about a popular folk singer, Fawad Andarabi, being dragged from his home and shot by the Taliban,” writes Ondrasik on his website.